 Nighttime stand-up paddleboard (SUP)

 Every full moon or new moon during the summer, H2UP organizes a stand-up paddleboard trek to admire the stars.
 H2UP’s instructors will accompany you during a 2-hour trip on the water to the sounds of good music!
 Once back in the bay, you’ll be able to sit down and admire the landscape.
 You’ll feel relaxed and have worked on your balance, your arms and stabilizing muscles.
 Note that all H2UP’s activities take place in Vaudreuil-Dorion and include a paddleboard and lifejacket!
-Visit to find out more about their activities and events!

 Are there spots in Quebec where it’s possible to combine biking and outdoor fun, even without any mountain biking experience?
 According to Maghalie Rochette, a mountain biker from the Laurentians, Mont-Sainte-Anne and Bromont are excellent places to get a taste of the sport.
 You’ll find beginner trails, and you’ll be able to rent all the necessary gear!
 You can sign up for lessons, so even if you’re a novice you can try it out!